Tyxiang/PasteDirectory/README.md

 1. All levels of the directory will be copied to the target location, the files in the directory will not be copied;

 __Create a directory structure by directory map__
-1. Design a directory structure with a text file, for example:
+1. Design a directory structure with text, for example:
     ```
     A\a
     B\b\1
     C
     ```
-1. Copy the text content;
+1. Copy the text;
 1. Right click on the blank of the target location;
 1. Select “Paste Directory for All Level”;
-1. The directory structure designed by the text content will be created to the target location;
+1. The directory structure designed by the text will be created to the target location;

 ## Uninstall
 1. Run Uninstall.exe；